surma/surma.dev/content/things/rust-to-webassembly.md

 Rust has a [standard library][rust std], which contains a lot of abstractions and utilities that you need on a daily basis when you do systems programming: accessing files, getting the current time, or opening network sockets.
 It’s all in there for you to use, without having to go searching on [crates.io] or anything like that.
 However, many of the data structures and functions make assumptions about the environment that they are used in: They assume that the details of the hardware are abstracted into uniform APIs and they assume that they can somehow allocate (and deallocate) chunks of memory of arbitrary size.
 Usually, both of these jobs are fulfilled by the operating system, and most of us work atop an operating system on a daily basis.

-However, when you instantiate a WebAssembly module via the raw API, things are different: the sandbox — one of the defining security features of WebAssmebly — isolates the WebAssembly code from the host and, by extension, the operating system.
+However, when you instantiate a WebAssembly module via the raw API, things are different: the sandbox — one of the defining security features of WebAssembly — isolates the WebAssembly code from the host and, by extension, the operating system.
 Your code gets access to nothing more than a chunk of linear memory, which isn’t even managed to figure out which parts are in use and which parts are up for grabs.

 > **WASI:** This is not part of this article, but just like WebAssembly is an abstraction for the processor your code is running on, [WASI] (WebAssembly Systems Interface) aims to be an abstraction for the operating system your code is running on and give you a single, uniform API to work with regardless of environment.
 Rust has support for WASI, although WASI itself is still in development.